 In 2000, increased natural gas prices combined with increased price volatility in power and gas markets caused Enron’s value at risk to increase significantly.

-Enron’s equity trading market risk primarily relates to merchant activities (see Note 4 to the Consolidated Financial Statements). the increase in value at risk in 2000 is due primarily to greater volatility in investments held throughout 2000, increased levels of more volatile communications investments and [further refinement of Enron’s value at risk model to allow the inclusion of certain partnership interests and other instruments for the first time.]
+Enron’s equity trading market risk primarily relates to merchant activities (see Note 4 to the Consolidated Financial Statements).
+In 2000, the value at risk model utilized for equity trading market risk was refined to more closely correlate with the valuation methodologies used for merchant activities.

 Includes only the risk related to the financial instruments that serve as hedges and does not include the related underlying hedged item.

 Accounting Policies